Why Him?: Production

 On November 18, 2014, it was announced that John Hamburg and Ian Helfer were co-writing a comedy film, Why Him?, for 20th Century Fox.
 On February 27, 2015, James Franco was in talks to star in the film, playing a young billionaire.
 Shawn Levy's 21 Laps Entertainment and Ben Stiller's Red Hour Productions were set to produce the film, about a Midwestern father who travels with his family to visit his daughter at college, and finds himself disliking her new billionaire boyfriend.
 On August 25, 2015, Bryan Cranston was set to star in the film, playing the father.
 In August 2015, the film was selected by the California Film Commission to receive $5.4 million in tax credits.

 On December 8, 2015, Zoey Deutch was cast in the film's female lead role, as Cranston's character's daughter and the billionaire's girlfriend.
 Bryce Dallas Howard, Jordana Brewster and Mélanie Laurent were also considered.
 On January 12, 2016, Griffin Gluck was added to the cast of the film to play Scotty Fleming, the son of Cranston's character.
 On January 13, 2016, Megan Mullally joined the film to play Barb Fleming, the wife of Ned (Cranston).
 On January 19, 2016, Keegan-Michael Key was cast as the billionaire's European-hailing estate manager, and following him, Zack Pearlman also signed on for a role in the film.
 Musician Steve Aoki also appeared in the film.

 Principal photography on the film began in mid-February 2016 in Los Angeles.

 Release

 Why Him? was released in the United States on December 23, 2016, by 20th Century Fox.
 It was originally planned for a November 11, 2016 release date.

+Home media

-The film was released on DVD, Blu-ray and digital copy on March 28, 2017.
+Why Him? was released on DVD and Blu-ray on March 28, 2017.